rumba-id/.github/profile/README.md

 Internal development has concluded.
 The project is now being released publicly at [rumba-id/rumba.id](https://github.com/rumba-id/rumba.id).

-The OAuth2/OIDC provider, Graph API, and SCIM provisioning are functional.

 ## License

 Rumba uses the [Functional Source License (FSL)](https://fsl.software/).
 Each version